Logo Futurismo

 Conclusion

 That’s it, now you know everything about Praia do Fogo in Ribeira Quente.
-This is a great place to spend the day just relaxing and enjoying your holidays.
-There are many things to do around this region of the island.
-A good idea would be to spend the night in Furnas to explore the area thoroughly.
+This is a great place to spend the day just relaxing and enjoying your holiday.
+There are numerous activities to enjoy in this region of the island.
+A good idea would be to spend the night in Furnas to thoroughly explore the area.

 Praia do Fogo is worth a visit.
 It is a unique kind of beach, and due to its geographical location, it is rare to see crowds.
 It is the perfect spot to enjoy a sunny day.